davidwdraper/EFFV2/SOPShort.md

 In short: **no god-classes, no mixed responsibilities, no ‘misc’ folders.**
 Every class must do one job — cleanly, completely, and nothing else.

+Addendum: Best-in-Class Over Minimal Diffs

+Principle: We optimize for correctness, clarity, and long-term stability, not smallest change-set.
+Minimal edits are fine only if they produce the right system.
+If a bigger change creates a simpler, cleaner, invariant-driven design, we take it.

+Design Rules (non-negotiable)

+Contract First: Shared contracts (envelope + body) are the source of truth.
+Producer and consumer import the same schema.
+No local variants.
+No guessing.

+Single Envelope, Forever: One RouterBase envelope for every S2S response.
+Requests are flat bodies.
+No exceptions.

+Opaque Plumbing: Transport never peeks inside payloads.
+All interpretation happens in logic layers.

+DI Everywhere: Dependencies are constructed and injected by the owning service.
+No factories that hide wiring; no env-driven shape changes in plumbing.

+Environment Invariance: No literals, no fallbacks.
+If a required env/config is missing, fail fast.

+Single-Concern Classes: One reason to change.
+If a class crosses layers (controller ↔ repo, etc.), split it.

+No Compatibility Branches: Greenfield only.
+If a break is required to stay correct, we break and fix.

+Frozen Plumbing: Once an invariant holds (envelope, resolver, client/receiver, WAL core), it’s locked.
+Bugs are fixed at edges (producer/consumer), not by bending plumbing.

+Definition of Done (plumbing)

+✅ Shared envelope and body schemas validate on both ends.

+✅ SvcClient sends flat body, unwraps+validates response envelope via shared schema.

+✅ SvcReceiver validates flat request body and wraps response with the standard envelope.

+✅ Resolver composes URLs exactly once; callers pass service-local paths only.

+✅ Logs show composed base and edge hits that match contract.

+✅ WAL replayer drains cleanly (durable FS journal, retries on outage), no schema peeking.

+Refactor Policy

+If correctness conflicts with “small change,” choose correctness.

+Delete cleverness; prefer boring, explicit code.

+Any refactor must reduce surface area or increase invariants.
+If it adds knobs, it’s suspect.

+Review Checklist (fast gate)

+Does this change strengthen an invariant or introduce one?

+Are client and receiver importing the same shared schema?

+Any literals or hidden defaults?
+(If yes, reject.)

+Any class doing two jobs?
+(If yes, split.)

+Could this ship to prod unchanged with different env values?
+If not, fix it.

 Your previous session notes below: